ayushsingh257/Cygnal/README.md

 - Helpful for tracking domain infrastructure evolution
 - Clean UI, logs results, and fits into the dashboard system

+### Phase 30: Port Scanner
+- Supports Masscan (fast) and Nmap (detailed) scanning
+- Command-line tool detection to prevent execution errors
+- UI provides user-friendly target input and method selection
+- Auto-logs results into audit trail and Visual Dashboard upon success
+- Graceful fallback and alert if tools are not installed (e.g., on Windows)

 ---

 ## Sample Outputs